ubco-cmps/data301_course/notes/week01/log.md

 # Learning Log

-There is no Learning Log this week.
+The Learning Log for this week will be released closer to the end of the week.